Icenium/icenium-cli/README.md

 > The Telerik AppBuilder CLI is tested and verified to run on Ubuntu 14.04 LTS.
 You might be able to run the Telerik AppBuilder CLI on other Linux distributions.

-> You can install and maintain Node.js with Node Version Manager.
-For more information, see <a href="https://github.com/creationix/nvm" target="_blank">Node Version Manager in GitHub</a>.
+> **IMPORTANT:** Verify that you have installed Node.js via Node Version Manager.
+For more information about Node Version Manager, see <a href="https://github.com/creationix/nvm" target="_blank">Node Version Manager in GitHub</a>.

 **Additional Software Requirements for iOS On-Device Deployment**